 Chapter 6 – Burns

-Burns can range from that sunburn after a little too long at the beach to full blown third degree burns which results from prolonged exposure to flames.
+Burns can range from that sunburn after a little too long at the beach to full blown third-degree burns which result from prolonged exposure to flames.
 Scott uses this chapter of Prepper’s Survival Medicine Handbook to dive into each type of burn and explain how to treat it.

 Chapter 7 – Heat-Related Emergencies